ocolot/redux-rest-tools/docs/api/reducers/README.md

 ### getEntity

-Gets an entity from the state.
+Gets an entity from the state based on its key.

 **Parameters**